 T-shirts are fine, but many walkers prefer long-sleeved poly-cotton shirts due to the extra protection they offer from sun, insects and scratches.
 A thermal underlayer is essential in winter and recommended at other times unless it is very hot due to its ability to carry sweat away from the body.

 A fleece-top, or woollen jumper provides a warm outer layer.
 Down jackets also provide warmth, but be careful with them, as they lose their insulating (ie body heat retaining) property entirely if they get wet.

-A rain-jacket made from a completely waterproof but breathable fabric such as Goretex is preferred; avoid lightweight spray-jackets as they are ineffective at keeping out wind and serious rain.
-A rain-jacket should be carried at all times when walking in alpine areas (above 1300m), irrespective of the weather forecast.
+A waterproof but breathable jacket of fabric such as Goretex; avoid lightweight spray-jackets as they are ineffective at keeping out wind and serious rain.
+A waterproof jacket should be carried at all times, irrespective of the weather forecast.
 Overpants don’t normally need to be carried, but are advisable if frequent rain is expected.

 Hat – Broad-brimmed for sun-protection and (in the winter months) a beanie or balaclava.

 Water – For day walks 1-2 litres (filled before you leave home) is normally sufficient, however in hot conditions where there are infrequent water sources you may need to carry more.
 Check with the leader whether there will be water refill opportunities.
 Hydration systems allow you to sip continually from a tube, however for day walks a couple of simple plastic soft-drink bottles will suffice.
 More robust containers are advised for longer trips.